 8 Steps to Making Money with Your Office Support Skills

-The virtual assistant business has been steadily growing since its inception in the 1990s.
-The growth and affordability of technology, along with the increase in the number of solo-entrepreneurs, has created a need for virtual support staff.
+The virtual assistant business has been growing steadily since its inception in the 1990s.
+The growth and affordability of technology, along with the increase in the number of solo-entrepreneurs, have created a need for virtual support staff.

-A virtual support business is the ideal way to take skills you have in administrative support and apply them in a home based business.
-Virtual Assistants (VA) can do just about everything, short of bringing coffee, and once a java joint starts offering home delivery, a VA can arrange for that as well.
+A virtual support business provides an opportunity to apply your administrative support skills to your home-based business.
+Virtual assistants can perform most tasks, short of bringing coffee; however, once a coffee shop starts offering home delivery, a virtual assistant can arrange for that as well.

 Pros to Starting a Virtual Assistant Business

-There are many pros to starting a VA business including:
+There are many benefits to starting a virtual assistant business, including:

 - While you should have skills and experience in the services you provide, you don’t need any specific licenses or education to get started.

 - You can create your own schedule.
-Many clients will want people you to work regular business hours, but if you want to work midnight to 6 a.m., you simply need to find clients on the other side of the world.
+Many clients will want you to work regular business hours, but if you want to work midnight to 6:00 a.m., you simply need to find clients on the other side of the world.

-There are some cons to starting a virtual assistant business, such as:
+There are also drawbacks to starting a virtual assistant business, such as:

-- You may have to justify your rates to potential clients considering offshore VAs that often charge very low rates.
+- You may have to justify your rates to potential clients considering offshore virtual assistants that often charge very low rates.

-- You have to stay on top of current technology and trends in the services and industries you offer.
+- You need stay current on the latest technology and trends in the services and industries on which your business is based.

-- You’ll be trading time for dollars, which means there will be a limit to the amount of time you can give and income you can earn.
-You can offset this by putting together and managing a team of VAs.
+- You’ll be trading your time for dollars, meaning there's a limit to your time, which affects your income.
+This can be offset by putting together and managing a team of virtual assistants.

-If you’re ready to start a virtual assistant business, here are the steps to get started:
+If you’re ready to start a virtual assistant business, these steps will help you get started:

-1. Create your menu of services.
-VAs do just about everything from writing, emailing, customer support, calendar management, bookkeeping, marketing, website maintenance, project management, and more.
-Focus on the skills you have and enjoy doing.
-You can offer one service, such as transcription, or you can provide many services.
+- Create your menu of services.
+Virtual assistants do just about everything, such as writing, emailing, customer support, calendar management, bookkeeping, marketing, website maintenance, and project management.
+You should focus on the skills you have and enjoy doing.
+Also, you can offer one service, such as transcription, or you can provide many services.

-2) Make a list of potential clients.
+- Make a list of potential clients.
 If you have names, list them.
 However, if you don’t know anyone who may need your services, list possible markets that need virtual support services.
-For example, Realtors, lawyers or solo-entrepreneurs often outsource work to virtual assistants.
+For example, realtors, lawyers, or solo-entrepreneurs often outsource work to virtual assistants.
 You can tailor your business to fit an industry, such as real estate, or provide the same service across several industries, such as email management for speakers and online entrepreneurs.

-3) Create a business plan.
-The business plan doesn’t need to be a tome, but it does need to cover all aspects of your business from what you offer and to whom, what makes you different from other VAs, how you’re going to fund and financially manage the business, and marketing strategies.
-You should also determine your service pricing, taking into consideration how much you want to make, your overhead costs, and what the market is willing to pay.
+- Create a business plan.
+The business plan doesn’t need to be a tome, but it does need to cover all aspects of your business, such as the services you will provide and to whom, how your services set you apart from other virtual assistants, how you’re going to fund and financially manage your business, and how you will market your business.
+You should also determine prices for your services, taking into consideration your desired income, your overhead costs, and what the market is willing to pay.

-4) Decide your business name.
+- Decide your business name.
 Your business name should be unique and describe what you do.
-If there is any chance you’ll expand your services, keep your business name open to add on new services.
+If there is any chance you’ll expand your services, keep your business name general to add on new services.
 For example, if you choose a name such as Speedy Transcription, you’ll be perceived as a transcription-only business, when you may also want to offer writing.

-5) Determine your business structure.
-Starting as a sole proprietor is fast and easy as it doesn’t require any special paperwork or fees.
-Unfortunately, it does have drawbacks since you and the business are viewed as the same entity, putting your personal assets at risk.
-Today, it’s easier and more affordable than ever to start a single person LLC.
+- Determine your business structure.
+Starting as a sole proprietor is fast and easy, as it doesn’t require any special paperwork or fees.
+Unfortunately, it does have drawbacks, as you and the business are viewed as the same entity, putting your personal assets at risk.
+An easy and affordable option is to start a single person limited liability company (LLC).
 This protects your personal assets, such as your home, if you ever get sued.

-7) Develop a marketing plan.
-Who are your most likely clients and where can they be found?
-What do they need and how can you help them get it?
-These are all important questions you need to answer in creating your marketing plan.
+- Develop a marketing plan.
+Determine your most likely clients and where they are located.
+Then, figure out what they need and how you can help them get it.
+You will need these answers in creating your marketing plan.